macdonst/push-workshop/index.md

 >A mobile device **is** a requirement for this tutorial.
 The iOS simulator does not support push notifications and the less said about the Android emulator the better.

 ## Useful Resources
-1. [GCM Project Creation](http://macdonst.github.io/phonegap-workshop) - a similar app with a workshop that goes step by step creating the routing, templates and views to understand Single Page Architecture.
+1. [GCM Project Creation](http://docs.urbanairship.com/reference/push-providers/gcm.html) - a guide from Urban Airship on setting up a project with GCM enabled.
-2. [Apple Push Configuration](http://macdonst.github.io/ConferenceTracker) - a conference app built with Ionic/AngularJS with some more advanced features
+2. [Apple Push Configuration](http://docs.urbanairship.com/reference/push-providers/apns.html) - a guide from Urban Airship on creating the certificate and permission files to enable APNS.

 ## Issues/Feedback